Unifying Revealed Preference and Revealed Rational Inattention: Main Result. Unification of Revealed preference and Revealed rational inattention

+{\em Equivalence between GARRI and GARP.} Corollary~\ref{corl:niac-to-garp} assumes the same problem setting as that of Theorem~\ref{thrm:BRP-vanilla}.
+The only difference in the problem setting between Theorem~\ref{thrm:BRP-vanilla} and Corollary~\ref{corl:niac-to-garp} is the additional scalar multiplier $\lambda_\dpiter$ in \eqref{eqn:mod-optimal-attention-strategy}.
+The key takeaway is that the NIAC condition for checking optimality of attention strategies across $\numdp$ decision problems is replaced by the generalized axiom of revealed rational inattention (GARRI)~\eqref{eqn:GARRI}.
+Indeed, NIAC is a special case of GARRI since \eqref{eqn:optimal-attention-strategy} is a special case of \eqref{eqn:mod-optimal-attention-strategy} with $\lambda_\dpiter=1$ for all $\dpiter$.
+In fact, the addition of the non-constant multiplier $\lambda_\dpiter$ is the minimum modification needed in the decision model of \cite{CD15} for checking the optimality of the chosen attention strategies via the cyclical consistency of condition of GARP, instead of the more restrictive cyclical monotonicity condition of NIAC.

-Second, Theorem~\ref{thrm:eq} explicitly reconstructs a monotone convex cost of information acquisition in terms of the solution to the testable conditions~\eqref{eqn:BRP_ineq} in Theorem~\ref{thrm:BRP}.
-The construction has an Afriat-type flavor to it. \cite{AF67} `stitches' together a piece-wise linear, concave utility function in terms of the utility function evaluated at the observed consumption bundles and the budget constraints, that rationalizes the data.
-In complete analogy, the convex cost $\RIcost(\cdot)$~\eqref{eqn:reconstruct_RI} is constructed using the information acquisition cost evaluated at observed attention strategies $\attfunsymb_\dpiter$ and the expected utility functional $J$.
+{\em Afriat-type reconstruction of information acquisition cost.} Corollary~\ref{corl:niac-to-garp} builds on \cite{CD15} and reconstructs an Afriat-type monotone convex cost of information acquisition~\eqref{eqn:reconstruct_RI} that rationalizes the dataset $\dataset_{RRI}$~\eqref{eqn:dataset-Bayesian}.
+Afriat's~\cite{AF67} utility reconstruction involves `stitching' a piece-wise linear, concave utility function that rationalizes the agent's actions and is expressed in terms of the utility value earned by the agent at every time step and the budget constraints.
+In complete analogy, the piece-wise convex monotone cost~\eqref{eqn:reconstruct_RI} rationalizes the dataset $\dataset_{RRI}$~\eqref{eqn:dataset-Bayesian} and is expressed in terms of the information acquisition cost incurred by the agent in every decision problem and the surrogate expected utility functional $\grosspayoff$.
+Recall from Sec.\,\ref{sec:justification-actsel-attfun} that the analyst performing revealed rational inattention can treat the observed action selection policy as the unobserved attention strategy chosen by the Bayesian agent.
+Hence, the {\em reconstructed} cost of information acquisition is a function of the observed variable, namely, the action selection policy.
 The reconstructed utility function in \cite{AF67} is locally non-satiated, monotone and concave, and rationalizes the observed price and consumption bundles.
-In complete analogy, the reconstructed cost~\eqref{eqn:reconstruct_RI} is weakly monotonic (in information (Blackwell partial order)), mixture feasible (convex) and normalized, and rationalizes the observed utility functions and attention strategies.
+In complete analogy, the reconstructed cost~\eqref{eqn:reconstruct_RI} is weakly monotonic (in information (Blackwell partial order~\cite{BW53})), mixture feasible (convex) and normalized, and rationalizes the observed utility functions and action selection strategies in $\dataset_{RRI}$~\eqref{eqn:dataset-Bayesian}.